datacamp-content-public/Application-Apache-Spark-Data-Analytics/chapter1.md

 xp: 100
 ```

-In our dataset the 'time' column is easy to read, but in a nonstandard format that is not the best for performing operations such as subtraction.
-Fortunately Spark has the means to convert this data into a format it can more easily manipulate.
+Table 'sched' has a 'time' column, which is in a format that is not suitable for subtraction.
+Spark has the means to convert this data into a more useable format.

-The **to_timestamp** function takes two arguments:
+**to_timestamp** function takes two arguments:

-1. the name of the column, in our example, _‘time’_
+1. name of the column, (_‘time’_)
-2. a format string telling it how to extract the hours and minutes from the time column.
+2. format string telling how to extract the hours and minutes

-"**Unix time**" is the number of seconds (minus leap seconds) that have elapsed since 00:00:00 Coordinated Universal Time (UTC), which corresponds to Thursday, 1 January 1970.
+"**Unix time**" is the number of seconds elapsed since 1970-01-01 00:00:00 (UTC timezone)

-The "unix_timestamp" function converts the time data into unix time.
+The "unix_timestamp" function converts the `time` into unix time.
 This is given in seconds.
-It is called in a manner similar to the to_timestamp function, with the first argument giving the column name, and the second argument giving the format string.
+It is called in a manner similar to the to_timestamp function.
+Its first argument is the column name, and its second argument is the format string.

-Once we have the time column converted to seconds, it will be straightforward to calculate the difference between two different timestamps.
+Once the time column is converted to seconds, it is straightforward to calculate the difference between two timestamps.

 `@pre_exercise_code`
 ```{python}